An Agentic Approach to Metadata Reasoning: Experimental Setup

 \subsubsection{Evaluation without ground truth table sets}

-Evaluating table selection accuracy on the synthetic BIRD dataset is challenging because the derived data lake lacks direct ground-truth reference tables.
-However, by leveraging our comprehensive lineage tracking, which maps every derived table back to its clean base ancestor, we can use the dataset's existing gold SQL queries to systematically evaluate table selection performance and bypass the need for manual re-labeling.
-Our evaluation approach has the following three steps:
+Evaluating table selection accuracy on the synthetic BIRD data lake is challenging because derived tables lack direct ground-truth reference labels.
+However, by leveraging our lineage tracking, which maps every derived table back to its clean base ancestor, we use the dataset's existing gold SQL queries to systematically evaluate table selection performance without manual re-labeling.
+Our evaluation procedure follows three steps:

 \textbf{1.
-Parse Gold Query}: We extract all base tables and column-value constraints (e.g., from WHERE clauses) from the original Gold SQL.
+Parse Gold Query}: We extract all base table references and column-value constraints (e.g., from \texttt{WHERE} clauses) from the gold SQL query.

 \textbf{2.
-Trace Lineage}: For each selected table, consult the lineage map to identify its clean base ancestor and the specific operations used to generate it (e.g., horizontal splits or noise injections).
+Trace Lineage}: For each selected table, we consult the lineage map to identify its clean base ancestor and the specific transformations used to generate it (e.g., horizontal splits or noise injection).